-Alyssa can generally be found writing, tweeting, avidly consuming news or scheming on ways to help her clients change hearts and minds and get the public attention they need to change the world.
-Social and economic justice for all!
+Alyssa can generally be found writing, tweeting, or avidly consuming news.
+She is always scheming on ways to help her clients change hearts and minds and get the public attention they need to change the world.
+Messaging is her specialty.

 Alison earned her feminist bona fides studying women’s history at Brandeis University and working on behalf of women’s economic security at the National Women’s Law Center.
 Between sorting through rolls of microfilm and tracking federal legislation, she fell in love with digital advocacy.
 Once a Social Media skeptic, Alison couldn’t be more thrilled to use those tools for social change at Fenton.

 A New England transplant, Amara joined the Fenton team shortly after stepping foot in the Bay Area for the first time – her cat, her passion for social and environmental justice, and her History and Public Humanities degrees in tow.
 In her free time she explains what "Public Humanities" is, watches and rants about sports, and fights the patriarchy.